 How to Calculate Leverage & Margin in Gold Trading

-This means you borrow $100 for every $1 you have on your XAUUSD trading account.
+With this, you borrow $100 for each $1 in your XAUUSD account.

-If for 1 dollar the broker gives and provides you $100 dollars
+If for $1 the broker gives and provides you $100 dollars

 What's Margin?